The UK differs from the United States with its efforts at codification

 - the information was provided in circumstances importing an obligation of confidence;

-- there must be an unauthorised use or disclosure of the information, and, at least, the risk of damage.
+- there must be an unauthorized use or disclosure of the information, and, at least, the risk of damage.

-The duty that confidence should be preserved may be outweighed by various other public interest causes which call for use or disclosure in the public interest> this could be either the world at large or the proper authorities.
-At times, a court will be required to balance the public interest in maintaining confidentiality against the public interest favouring use or disclosure.
-Disclosure of confidential information will not be restrained where there is a ‘just cause or excuse for disclosing it’.
+The duty that confidence should be preserved may be outweighed by a variety of other civic causes.
+These call for disclosure in the public interest.
+Either the world at large or the appropriate authorities should be informed.
+It is generally necessary for a court to seek equilibrium for the protection of the public interest.
+This balance is judged in placing confidentiality against a use or disclosure that favors society and creates quantifiable gains.
+Disclosure of confidential information will not be reserved where there is a ‘just cause or excuse for disclosing it’.

-An ISP or ICP needs to consider both the need to protect data against the needs of protection the public interest.
-A failure to safeguard the interests of their clients places the intermediary in damage of civil actions.
-This issue is a particular concern for ICPs (who have some obligation unless explicitly excluded in contract) and particularly service providers specialising in the provision of security services.
+An ISP or ICP needs to consider both the public interest as well as the need to protect client data.
+Failing to safeguard the interests and data of their clients increases the risk to the intermediary.
+This risk comes from damages in civil actions if the intermediary is found liable.
+This issue is a particular concern for ICPs (who have some obligation unless explicitly excluded in contract) and particularly service providers specializing in the provision of security services.
 These providers are contracted to ensure that the security of their clients is maintained and are open to actions in both contract and negligence if they fail in their duties.

 The Restatement and Uniform Trade Secrets Act (1985) USA.
 “In view of the substantial number of patents that are invalidated by the courts, many businesses now elect to protect commercially valuable information through reliance upon the state law of trade secret protection.
 Kewanee Oil Co. v.
 Bicron Corp., 416 U.S. 470 (1974), which establishes that neither the Patent Clause of the United States Constitution nor the federal patent laws pre-empt state trade secret protection for patentable or unpatentable information, may well have increased the extent of this reliance”.